vedrfoelnir/ShotgunKing/README.md

 # Shotgun King

-Simple Unity3D clone of the winner of Ludum Dare #50 to familiarize myself with the engine
+Simple Unity3D clone of the winner of Ludum Dare #50